kmarkus/microblx-motion-control/README.md

 ## Compositions

-The naming scheme is as follows:
+This sections describes a number of reusable usc compositions.
+The follwing naming scheme is used:

-- `mix_` compositions are supporting compositions to be *mixed-in* on the command line.
+- `mix_` compositions are intended to be *mixed-in* on the command line.
 They are usually not launchable standalone.
-- `frag_` compositions are reusable, launchable application fragments that can be used to build applications.
+- `frag_` compositions are reusable application fragments that can be used as building blocks in applications.
 They may or may not be launchable standalone.
 - `app_` compositions compose `frag_` compositions to build
   applications.
 They are launchable standalone.

+Note that these rules are not enforced in any way.

 ### `mix_ptrig_nrt`